PXXP•XXV: Speculation and Decay

 THE VOID – which also delivers a student-oriented workshop – employs live streaming and dirty internet aesthetics to generate a hybrid space for conversation and collaboration, resisting the standardisation of mainstream media aesthetics.
 Two discursive events, exploring the transformative potential of spatial augmentation and temporal decay as well as the relationship between cultural production and available conditions of expression, are intertwined with a musical programme curated by Jaša Bužinel, which contributes to intergenerational openness of the festival by featuring emergent and established musicians with different musical languages and backgrounds.

-The entire programme is closely followed by multidisciplinary artist Urša Rahne, whose photographic reports will be published on the “Vibes” section of the website, and Sonja Grdina, who interacts with and informs our online community in real time through various social channels.
+The entire programme is closely followed by multidisciplinary artist Urša Rahne, whose photographic reports will be published on the “Vibes” section of the website, and Sonja Grdina, who engages with and informs our online community through various social media channels.

 The festival is preceded by a four-part workshop on game making and design led by Brin Žvan at the University of Nova Gorica in October that ends with a student exhibition; and is also extended in time and space by the new podcast series The Future Behind Us, conceived and conducted by blogger, art critic and curator Régine Debatty as a series of conversations with established international artists, focusing on issues of durability and obsolescence inherent to contemporary (media) arts.
 In the framework of an event where the participating artists and curators are generationally quite young, this aural project connects to a previous generation of artists, delivering their message on newness, time and decay through the liminal space of discontinuous listening.